fzerorubigd/netdata-docker/README.md

 ## How config work?

-For config netdata via env use this syntax :
+For change netdata configuration in ini files (like `netdata.conf` and `stream.conf`) via ENVs, use as below syntax:

 ```
 -e ND_{ANYTHING}="file.conf|section/key=value"